mhroth/Cynical/README.md

 Overview
 --------

 Cynical is a Native Client (NaCl) wrapper for the ZenGarden Pure Data (Pd) runtime.
-It allows Pd patches to be run in the Chrome webbrowser and exposes a rich JavaScript API for creating, querying, and modifying to modify them in real time.
+It allows Pd patches to be run in the Chrome webbrowser and exposes a rich JavaScript API for creating, querying, and modifying them in real time.

 How to Get Started
 ------------------